eskunu/priest_flash_heal/README.md

 ## An Introduction

 In the game of 21 players draw randomly sorted cards until the sum of their cards equals 21, or have the highest sum among the players without going over 21.
 Healers face an interesting problem: Like the game of 21 they must be able to heal a damaged player as close to full as possible without (significant) overhealing.
 This game occurs literally thousands of times over the course of a single raid, where overhealing may cause the healer to run out of mana (its primary resource) when the raid needs it most.
-Raid healers have an added difficulty in that they have to coordinate with each other to reduce overhealing; it would be like everyone playing 21 together and some penaltyis incurred by the team if anyone goes over 21.
+Raid healers have an added difficulty in that they have to coordinate with each other to reduce overhealing; it would be like playing 21 together and some penalty is incurred by the team if anyone goes over 21.

 Significant overhealing is inefficient and reduces the healer's endurance during a fight, increases raid downtime to drink, and may impose real cost in the need to purchase more consumables (both on the part of the healer as well as those being - or would be - healed).